PyBites-Open-Source/questionnaire-api/CONTRIBUTING.md

 ## What PR we accept?

-Theoretically, everything wich can add value to this project is accepted.
+Theoretically, everything which can add value to this project is accepted.
 That's all!
 However, in order to give them a name, we are looking for the following contribution types:

 1. Code Enhancements: Did you spot an ugly code?
 Let's make it better.
-2. Ideas: Do you have an idea about a new feature wich we can add?
+2. Ideas: Do you have an idea about a new feature which we can add?
 Let's us know about it.
 3. Bugs: Let's try to fix together as many bugs as we can.
 We know for sure that we will have some of them. :(

 ## Our Standards